 Just pack some food and get to Battersea Park.
-There you can enjoy a nice picnic, with views of the Thames or a lakes views.
+There you can enjoy a nice picnic, with views of the Thames or lake views.

 Alright, this was already a HUGE list with parks and family things to do.

-I alos list for you the free things to do in London at night.
-Althought a Pint can be pricey, there’s more than pubs and live concerts.
+I also list for you the free things to do in London at night.
+Although a Pint can be pricey, there’s more than pubs and live concerts.

 57. Listen to Big Ben Chime

 Stand in Parliament Square at noon and wait for Big Ben to take its music!
-A great side-effect of being here: You are next to London Eye.
-This sight is illuminated by night, perfect for photos with bulb (long-term) exposure.
+A great side-effect of being here: You are next to the London Eye.
+This site is illuminated by night, perfect for photos with bulb (long-term) exposure.